 Pros of Surgical Revision

-• Significant Improvement: Surgical revision can lead to substantial improvements in the appearance and function of a scar, especially when other treatments are ineffective.
+- Significant Improvement: Surgical revision can substantially improve the appearance and function of a scar, especially when other treatments are ineffective.

 Cons of Surgical Revision